Jan. 6 select committee votes to subpoena Trump for testimony, documents in connection with Capitol assault

 "This is a question about accountability to the American people.
 He must be accountable," he continued.
 "He is required to answer for his actions.
 He is required to answer to those police officers who put their lives and bodies on the line to defend our democracy.
 He is required to answer to the millions of Americans whose votes he wanted to throw out as part of his scheme to remain in power.
 And whatever is underway to ensure his accountability under the law, this committee will demand a full accounting to the American people of the events of January 6th."

-Rep. Liz Cheney, the committee's vice chair, offered a resolution that the chairman issue the subpoena to Trump for documents and testimony in connection with the Jan.
+Rep. Liz Cheney, the committee's vice chair, offered the resolution that the committee direct the chairman to issue the subpoena to Trump for documents and testimony in connection with the Jan.
 6 assault on the Capitol building.

+"Our duty today is to our country, and our children, and our Constitution," she said.
+"We are obligated to seek answers directly from the man who set this all in motion.
+And we are entitled to the answers today, so we can act now to protect our republic."

 Thompson told reporters ahead of the proceedings that the committee had "not ruled out" subpoenaing Trump.
 While delivering an opening statement at the start of the hearing, he noted it was a formal committee business meeting, allowing members to "potentially hold a committee vote on further investigative action based upon that evidence."

-The vote to compel the former president to provide information is a dramatic escalation in the committee's investigation, across which the panel conducted more than 1,000 interviews and depositions, including with a range of White House officials, members of Trump's Cabinet, and campaign aides.
+The vote to compel the former president to provide evidence is a dramatic escalation in the committee's investigation, across which the panel conducted more than 1,000 interviews and depositions, including with a range of White House officials, members of Trump's Cabinet, and campaign aides.
+Thompson noted the gravity of the decision to subpoena Trump, calling it "a serious and extraordinary action" that warranted a vote in public view.

 Committee members repeatedly said over the course of its probe publicly they were weighing whether to ask Vice President Mike Pence to appear before them, but had not yet decided whether to do so.
-They also had not yet decided whether to issue a subpoena to the former president.
+But asked whether the committee would subpoena the former vice president, Thompson on Thursday said "no." They also had not yet decided whether to issue a subpoena to the former president.

 Trump will likely challenge a subpoena issued by the select committee.
 In the past, he has asked the federal courts to intervene in efforts by the congressional Democrats to obtain his tax returns and financial records, as well as the select committee's attempt to get Trump's White House records from the National Archives and Records Administration.